Select Page

 She was recognised in the South Australian State Parliament by the Minister of Health for her work as the Infection Control Outbreak Coordinator which contained the COVID-19 Outbreak at Brompton Aged Care in November 2020.
 The successful management of the COVID-19 outbreak was derived from the experiences gained from holding senior leadership roles allowing for prospective implementation of clinical governance, risk management and IPC.
 She also contributed to the In-depth interviews with System Leaders and Experts with adjunct Professor Alan Lilly for the Independent Review of COVID-19 Outbreaks in Australian Residential Aged Care Facilities.

-Catherine is a member of the Education and Professional Development Committee and the Scientific Conference Committee and is a past member of the Practice Guidance Committee.
+Catherine is a member of the Developing the Profession Committee and the Scientific Conference Committee.

 Dianne Smith